SuzukiHonoka/Xunlei-Fastdick-go/README.md

 ## Getting Started

-You need to create a file call **config.json** in your running directory.
+You need to create a file called **config.json** in your running directory.
 The following are the configuration example.

 ```json